BLUESFEST FACILITIES AND SERVICES FOR PATRONS WITH A DISABILITY

 - If you are arriving by bus, the bus drop off is at the festival’s south gate.

 - Bluesfest provides a designated camping area for people with a disability situated close to the North Festival Entrance.

 Unfortunately, we are unable to provide power to any of the camping areas.

 - Accessible toilet and shower facilities are provided in this camping area.
 We respectfully ask carers and friends camping with patrons with a disability not to use the accessible toilet and shower cubicles for themselves.

 - Camping spots for patrons with a disability are limited and must be pre-booked.
 Please call our office on 02 6639 9800 to book your camping site.
 (Mon - Thu | 10am to 4:30pm).

 - Limited space requires that you bring no more than 4 campers in your group.
 If you wish to camp in a larger group you need to stay in the general camping area.

 - Accessible toilets are strategically located around the festival site.
 You can find them close to all patron toilet locations.
 We strive to keep these areas clean and sanitary to the best of our ability.

 - Bluesfest honours the Companion Card system.
-If you come with a carer and have a Companion Card, your carer will receive a complimentary ticket for the same days as your purchased ticket.
+If you come with a carer and have a Companion Card, your carer will receive a complimentary entry and camping (if applicable) ticket for the same days as your purchased ticket.